 Ferragudo - Algarve - Portugal

 Welcome to Ferragudo Uncovered!
-Your guide to holidays in Ferragudo in western Algarve on the south coast of Portugal.
+Your guide to 2017 holidays in Ferragudo in western Algarve, Portugal.
 For tourist information about Ferragudo, its beaches, holiday accommodation, restaurants, bars, shops, things to do and in fact, all things Ferragudo Uncovered!

 Ferragudo is smaller and more traditional than it’s neighbour, Portimão.
 Located across the river estuary of Rio Arade, Ferragudo is a beautiful village and has actually been tipped to be one of the Algarve’s new hot spots!
 Many of the houses in Ferragudo are traditional fisherman’s homes - although it won't be a 'traditional' price to buy one these days!
 It really is a very picturesque scene when you arrive in Ferragudo to see the whitewashed houses 'tumbling' down the hillside towards the river front and people sitting outside the cafes around the village square, passing the time of day!

 Ferragudo town is embraced by palm-fringed gardens, which run alongside a narrow riverlet up to the main cobbled square, Praça Rainha Dona Leonor.
 This is a lovely square, with lots of café’s where you can sit for a delicious pastry and a coffee for a breakfast in a morning, or something more substantial at lunch.
 Take a walk around the corner onto the quay and there are some more restaurants with a lovely view across the Arade and offering delicious, fresh fish dishes.
 The aromas from the barbecues outside are very tempting!